American Express Green Card Review

 For a card that charges $95 per year and has paltry rewards and perks, it’s hard to make a case for the Amex Green Card over many other cards on the market.
 There used to be a certain status associated with holding an American Express Green Card, but that is long gone.
 The other major credit card issuers have caught up on rewards and perks, and even American Express rarely features the Green Card in its marketing.

 So why does it exist?
-Well, some people still like the idea of a charge card that must be paid back every month.
-They may not care much about card rewards or about the credit card market in general.
+Well, some people may not care much about card rewards or about the credit card market in general.
 The Amex Green Card is a known commodity — even though it objectively stacks up poorly to much of the card market, it’s got a long-standing reputation for reliability, which is enough for some people.

-If you care enough to have read to this point in the review, the Amex Green Card is probably not for you.
-You are probably interested in the greater rewards and perks you can get from American Express’ other charge cards, or you’d be just as satisfied with a no annual fee credit card that has greater rewards.
+If you care enough to have read to this point in the review, the American Express Green Card is probably not for you.
+You are probably interested in the greater rewards and perks you can get from American Express’ other charge cards or credit cards, or you’d be just as satisfied with a no annual fee credit card that has greater rewards.
 The Amex Green Card is a bit of a dinosaur — it has its fans, but they are seriously dwindling in number.